Can’t Meditate? Here are 9 Other Ways to Break Free From Stress

 Sleep in or take a nap

 A common cause of increased stress hormones is lack of sleep.
 Too little sleep and too much stress go hand-in-hand.
-So, getting enough good quality sleep is important to help you break free from stress without having to meditate.
-I look forward to getting in a nap (or 2) on Saturday afternoons 🙂
+Getting enough good quality sleep is important to help you break free from stress without having to meditate.
+I look forward to getting in a nap (or 2) on Saturday afternoons ????

 Pamper yourself